Home | Our Mission | ElectrAtest Lounge

 Each item of remedial works would be classified with a reference letter as follows:

-C - REQUIRES ATTENTION AS SOON AS PRACTICABLE - COULD DETERIORATE AND BECOME A DANGER
+Code 2 - REQUIRES ATTENTION AS SOON AS IS PRACTICABLE

 LABELS